MaxZvarych/upskill-task-refactoring/README.md

+# CViewer

+## Description

 This repository contains MERN Stack application which is about looking for a job.
 You can register your profile as CV and follow new vacancies of various companies.
+Our main idea is to implement many new features ,such as : *Describing new features* .
+Our implemented features are : *Describing implemented features*.

-## Requirements
+## Requirements and installation

 You should be having these minimum requirements in your system to start working on the project.